FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 The next time you log in to FusionAuth and access the `/branches/:id/products` route, you will be authorized and receive the expected response from the Product Inventory service.

-If we needed to have multiple tenants, each with a different set of users, we'd want to add a tenant under the "Tenants" tab.
+If we needed to have multiple tenants, each with a different set of users, we'd want to add a tenant under the "Tenants" tab and create an application within that tenant.
 However, for this example, let's keep everything in a single tenant.

 ## Go further

 While this tutorial explains how to integrate JWT based authorization into your microservices environment, there are additional steps you could take to make the application better.

 * Extract all secrets to environment variables or a secrets manager.
-* Instead of using the shared HMAC secret, use a public private key with the RSA algorithm to ensure you don't need to share any secrets.
+* Instead of using the shared HMAC secret, use a public/private key pair with the RSA algorithm to ensure you don't need to share any secrets.
 In this case, you'll want to have FusionAuth generate all the JWTs, so set up an anonymous user to allow access for the public APIs.
 * Benchmark the difference for multiple invocations with JWT auth and the API key used previously to understand the performance implications.

 ## Wrapping Up

-We've successfully implemented JWT authorization, utilizing the pre-signed FusionAuth `access_token` for role-based access to the Product Inventory service, and creating our own signed JWT for a generic but private connection between the gateway and the Product Catalog service.

-There are a number of other ways we could have done this, but FusionAuth's default signing key and the simplicity of working with JWTs made this a pretty straightforward means by which to add a layer of security to our gateway and microservices.
+We've successfully implemented JWT authorization.
+Every microservice is stateless and uses a JWT to ensure access is authorized.
+This is more complex but more flexible than the previous posts use of API keys.
+FusionAuth's default signing key and the simplicity of working with JWTs made this a pretty straightforward means by which to add a layer of security to our gateway and microservices.